 You are strongly encouraged to begin the application process early, as there are a variety of materials that make up the application portfolio.
 Please visit the Apply page for additional information regarding the application process.

 The Study Abroad Office will review your application to determine your eligibility to study overseas as a St. Norbert College student.
 If you meet the St. Norbert requirements, your application will be forwarded to your program abroad, which has the final decision on your acceptance.

 The cost of a semester abroad will vary slightly depending upon the program chosen, the host country, and your individual spending habits.
 For all study abroad programs, students are charged current St. Norbert College tuition.
 If your programs includes room and/or board, you are charged again at the current St. Norbert College rates for housing and/or a meal plan.

-As for additional costs, students are charged a $400 administrative fee, which provides them with a study abroad sash at graduation (representing the country in which they studied) and health insurance coverage (through HTH Worldwide) while abroad.
-Students are also responsible for airfare, passport and visa expenses (if applicable), and personal expenses.
+As for additional costs, students are charged a $400 administrative fee, which provides them with a study abroad sash at graduation (representing the country in which they studied) and comprehensive internationalhealth insurance coverage through HTH Worldwide while abroad, which also covers medical evacuation, evacuation for political/social unrest, and repatriation of remains.
+Above and beyond billable program costs, students are responsible for airfare, passport and visa expenses (if applicable), and personal expenses.

 The costs for each program are outlined on our program pages.
 Simply click the appropriate semester (fall or spring) next to "Budget Sheets."

 Can I use my financial aid to study abroad? | top